 As though buying a house itself weren't a massively expensive endeavor, the money hemorrhage doesn't stop when you sign the closing papers.
 You might own a house, but in order to own a home you actually have to put things in it.
+Nowadays, there are endless options as to what decor you can buy.
+Custom handwriting neon signs, for example, have become inexpensive and popular.
+Giving your rooms a nice shine that won't be found anywhere else.
 And make no mistake: the things you put in your house are in no way cheap.
 Imagine going into more than a hundred thousand dollars of debt to buy a new home, and then having to shell out further thousands to get it into livable shape?

 Whether you're just buying a home or want to spruce up yours without going into debt, there are a few quick tricks you can employ.
 It's not as easy as walking into a store and just buying everything you need.
 Of course it's not.
 But with a little know-how, and the desire to learn a few new skill, you can decorate or redeorate your home and have some money left over for takeout.